Luke has completed leg 2 of the expedition!

 I believe in living.
 Deeply, fully.
 In proactively making our lives richer.
 In boosting our chances of continued good health through exercise and diet and in bringing our hopes and dreams for an uncertain and indeterminate future to now.

-To show that cancer is not a barrier and to relish in the present, I am cycling from Bristol to Beijing by tandem – a ride I started on 1st January 2020.
+To rewrite the narrative of what is possible with a cancer diagnosis and to revel in the present, I am cycling from Bristol to Beijing by tandem – a ride I started on 1st January 2020.
 The expedition will cover 23,000km, through 24 countries, over mountain passes, through sweeping deserts, experiencing freezing lows and sweltering heat, and meeting people from many walks of life on the way.

 I will share this expedition with friends, people I meet on the way and CanLivers – together showing what’s possible with a cancer diagnosis and providing a source of inspiration for those with, and without, cancer.
 This forms the basis of my movement, CanLive: powerfully nudging young people with cancer to proactively seek out opportunities to forge a rich and fulfilling life.

 We originally aimed to raise a minimum of £23,000 – £1 for every kilometre cycled – for the fantastic charities Trekstock and 5k Your Way, which harness the power of exercise to help people with cancer, and Teenage Cancer Trust and CLIC Sargent, who have given me amazing support.
-Thanks to the generosity of many people, we exceeded this initial target one month into the expedition.
+Thanks to the generosity of many people, we smashed this initial target one month into the expedition!